whoward/docs/markdown/reference/sauce-connect.md

                                     <bytes> size.
 Disabled by default.
         --doctor                    Perform checks to detect possible
                                     misconfiguration or problems.
+        --no-autodetect             Disable the autodetection of proxy
+                                    settings.
     -h, --help                      Display this help text.

 ### Proxy Configuration

 #### Automatic

-As of Sauce Connect 4.3.1, proxies will be autoconfigured based on the running system's settings.
+As of Sauce Connect 4.3.1, proxies and PAC settings will be autoconfigured based on the running system's settings.

 On **Windows**, Internet Explorer proxy settings will be checked as well as system-wide proxy settings set via Control Panel.

 On **Mac OS X**, Sauce Connect will use the proxy set in Preferences / Network.
 We support both the proxy and the PAC settings.

 On **Linux**, Sauce Connect looks for the following variables, in order: `http_proxy`, `HTTP_PROXY`, `all_proxy`, and `ALL_PROXY`.
 They can be in the form `http://host.name:port` or just `host.name:port`.

+Proxy detection can be disabled via the command line option `--no-autodetect`.

 #### Manual